MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-task-failure-no-stdout-stderr-log.md

 # Azure Batch task fails without stdout or stderr logs

-This article provides a troubleshooting method to an issue where Azure Batch tasks fail without stdout or stderr logs.
+This article provides the cause and some suggestions for Azure Batch tasks failure without stdout or stderr logs.

 ## Symptoms

-Sometimes tasks fail with an exit code.
+Batch tasks fail with an exit code.
 But there are no standard output (stdout) and standard error (stderr) logs.

 > [!NOTE]
 > Azure Batch automatically captures and writes stdout and stderr logs into the stdout.txt or stderr.txt file for the task in the task directory.